-I want to leave everything behind and change my life!
+I’m going to drop everything and start a new life!
 How many times have you heard or said this sentence?
-Probably very often. what happens most of the time though is that people keep waiting for the “right conditions and the courage” to actually do it.
+Probably very often.
+People usually wait for the “right conditions and the courage” to do it.

-Honestly, the ideal conditions don’t come down from the sky, and courage is not the most important thing if you decide to move abroad.
-When you have to pay rent and bills in a foreign country, courage is of little use.
-You’ll need more than that to stay in your new destination despite the challenges and you’ll also need money.
-Good planning is essential.
+The ideal conditions don’t simply fall from the sky, and courage alone isn’t the most important factor when you decide to move abroad.
+On its own, courage won’t help much when you’re dealing with visa issues, paying rent, and handling bills in a foreign country.
+You’ll need more than that to stay in your new destination despite the challenges, and you’ll also need money.
+Careful planning is essential.

 Living abroad is not like going on a holiday.
 There are new challenges and difficulties.
-The new language, the different culture, the distance from home, the climate, the food, and a thousand other things can easily overwhelm you if you don’t have the right motivations.
+The new language, the different culture, the distance from home, the climate, the food, and so many other things can easily overwhelm you if you don’t have the right motivations.

 If you decide to move abroad, you need the right motivation and very good planning

 I did: I left everything behind and moved to Asia.
-I moved from a small village of 1,500 people in Piedmont, Italy, to Kaohsiung, the second-largest city in Taiwan.
-I then moved to China, where I currently live.
-That’s why I want to share with you some of the things I learned from this experience, hoping they will be useful if you are thinking of moving abroad yourself.
+I moved from a small village of 1,500 people to Yunnan, China.
+That’s why I want to share some of the things I learned from this experience, hoping they will be helpful if you consider moving abroad.

-- Good health care facilities: this is an important aspect to consider when living abroad.
-In addition, it is important to have good travel insurance.
+- Good healthcare facilities: these are an important aspect to consider when living abroad.
+In addition, good travel insurance is important.
+I recommend this one.

-- Good quality of life: if, just like me, you are not very attracted by the idea of working in an office for 40 hours a week but at the same time you are not really interested in moving to a hut in the middle of a jungle, look for a country where you will be able to find a compromise i.e. low cost of living but also the possibility of finding the comforts you need.
+- Good quality of life: if, like me, you are not very attracted by the idea of working in an office for 40 hours a week but you are also not interested in moving to a hut in the middle of a jungle, then look for a country where you will be able to find a compromise, i.e., a low cost of living but also the possibility of finding the comforts you need.

-- Very low crime rate: it is important to choose a country that can guarantee a minimum of personal safety.
-Obviously, something bad and unexpected can happen anywhere, but moving to a low-crime country will at least lower the chances of something bad happening.
-Compared to most Italians who expatriate and aim for tropical paradises in the Caribbean or Latin America, I preferred the tropics on the other side of the world: Taiwan and then China.
-Asia is generally safe and for me, that is a key aspect.
+- Very low crime rate: It is important to choose a country that can guarantee a minimum level of personal safety.
+Something bad and unexpected can happen anywhere, but moving to a low-crime country will at least reduce the chances of it happening.
+Compared to most Italians who expatriate to tropical paradises in the Caribbean or Latin America, I preferred the tropics on the other side of the world: East Asia, which is, generally speaking, much safer.

-- Ease of learning the language: the difficulty of learning the language of the country you are moving to is an important factor to consider, though not a fundamental, aspect.
-I have known people who after spending 10 years in London didn’t speak any English and others who after 6 months in China spoke Chinese quite fluently.
+- Ease of learning the language: the difficulty of learning the language of the country you are moving to is an important factor to consider, though not a fundamental aspect.
+I have met people who, after spending 10 years in China, didn’t speak much Chinese and others who, after 6 months, spoke the language quite fluently.
 What matters is the motivation.
-For many, however, the idea of living in a place where the language is difficult to learn can be a problem so that might be an important aspect to consider.
+For many, however, living in a place where the language is difficult to learn can be problematic, so that might be an important factor to consider.

 What are the challenges of living abroad?